Terreii/use-pouchdb/docs/introduction/pouchdb_couchdb.md

 Documents have a unique ID (`_id`) per db.
 But there stops the similarities.

 While tables require you to create a schema, which all rows must confirm to.
 A database is schemaless.
 Every doc could have a different structure.
 It is recommended to add a `type` field on every document.
-Just like in [Redux Actions](https://redux.js.org/basics/actions).
+Like in [Redux Actions](https://redux.js.org/basics/actions).

 In CouchDB access control is handled on a per database level.
 There is a common setup that gives every user their